Ceelog/phpdoc-en/src/ref/image.md

 The height to scale the image to.
 If omitted or negative, the aspect ratio will be preserved.

-**Caution**
-You should always provide the height if using PHP 5.5.18 or earlier, or PHP 5.6.2 or earlier, as the aspect ratio calculation was incorrect.

 `mode`
 One of **`IMG_NEAREST_NEIGHBOUR`**, **`IMG_BILINEAR_FIXED`**,
 **`IMG_BICUBIC`**, **`IMG_BICUBIC_FIXED`** or anything else (will use